 At first glance, it’s difficult to discern the difference between Chase Freedom Unlimited and Wells Fargo Active Cash credit cards.
 They offer compelling rewards, no annual fees and promotional interest rates.
 They have similar balance transfer fees and other structures.

-All told, the Chase Freedom Unlimited credit card edges out a slight win over the Wells Fargo Active Cash rewards card for three key reasons:
+All told, the Chase Freedom Unlimited credit card edges out a slight win over the Wells Fargo Active Cash rewards card for two key reasons:

 - Slightly lower interest rate.